This post may contain affiliate links. Please see my disclosure policy for more details.

-This is by far the most common question I get asked by my friends.
-Yes, I believe house sitters should leave the house clean after a house sit, particularly if the house was clean on arrival and you’re house sitting for free accommodation rather than as a job.
+A question I get asked a lot is whether house sitters have to clean the properties.
+Personally, I believe house sitters should leave the house clean after a house sit, particularly if the home was clean on arrival.

 I’ve rarely been asked outright to clean the house, but I think it would be very bad manners to stay in a house and leave it dirty, although I know some house sitters do.

 Apart from it going against you when you ask for a reference, it’s not very pleasant for the owners to come back to a grubby house after their holiday.